Baker scores 33, Arizona routs Northern Arizona 96-53

 The original schedule had it slated for Nov.
 10. The pandemic-delayed start of the season pushed it to Nov.
 25. COVID-19 issues within NAU's program caused it to be delayed yet again.

-The Wildcats arrived at McKale Center in midseason form with three wins already.
+The Wildcats arrived at McKale Center in midseason form with two opening wins.
 The Lumberjacks had three days of practice and no games to prepare for what was already going to be a difficult challenge.

 It couldn't have started worse for NAU.